 If you do, then you can skip to the following section.

-In order to form the present of the subjunctive of regular verbs in Italian, you basically have to keep the root of the verb in the present of the indicative (parl-, ved-, part- if we take the roots of the verbs below) and add the correct endings, which are in bold in the table below:
+To form the present of the subjunctive of regular verbs in Italian, you have to keep the root of the verb in the present of the indicative (parl-, ved-, part- if we take the roots of the verbs below) and add the correct endings, which are in bold in the table below:

 Here’s the present subjunctive of five of the most common irregular verbs: